 If you are a contractor in Bristol looking to set up as a limited company there are some important actions and processes you will need to undertake to enable you to start trading as a business.

 Elite Financial Accounting can guide you through many of these tasks.
-Based on Fishponds Road in Bristol we welcome our clients to visit us for an informal chat to talk through all your options and answer any initial questions you may have.
+Based on Henleaze Road in Bristol we welcome our clients to visit us for an informal chat to talk through all your options and answer any initial questions you may have.

 We have detailed some of the key areas contractors looking to set up as a limited company need to consider.